 Yes.
 Students enrolled in a degree program are subject to the same conditions and responsibilities as all other Researchers.
-All students can submit a PHSA Data Access Request (DAR) Form.
+All students can submit their request through the PHSA Data Access Request Online Portal.
 Student requests must be co-signed by the university Researcher who is acting as the thesis or project supervisor.
 Students are expected to analyze the received data.
 No other parties are permitted to use the data under a student application unless authorized by PSBC to do so.